-Over the last decade, increasing media attention has people asking, neurontin pain relief “What does a doula do exactly?”
+Over the last decade, increasing media attention has people asking, Paka “What does a doula do exactly?”
 With tv shows White Collar and Season 21 of The Bachelor to celebrities Alanis Morrisette and Alicia Keys, the word “doula” is a buzz!

 A doula is often mistaken with a midwife, but more accurately referred to as a birth coach, birth assistant, childbirth educator, or pregnancy concierge.
 However, these are incomplete definitions.
 A doula is an assistant, but there are several different types of doulas; Antepartum, Birth, and Postpartum Doulas.

 Antepartum doulas specifically care for families during pregnancy.
 They often provide guidance in navigating emotional and physical changes as they grow a little human or may physically care for the mother or birther while on bed rest.
 They provide considerations for deciding which new hip products on the baby block are important on your baby shower registry or help organize a nursery.